Published Date: April 11, 2014

 Any applicant with a Social Insurance Number that begins with ‘9’, regardless of what Citizenship category has been indicated on the application, must provide a Notice of Decision, a Study Permit that covers the individual’s entire period of training, and a Work Permit that extends past the end date of training to allow time for a job search.

-Applicants applying for the Skills Investment Bursary must not have a similar benefit that has been provided through another program or have been approved for a student loan for the same program/course as the one the SIB application is for.
+Applicants applying for the Skills Investment Bursary must not have a similar benefit that has been provided through another program or have been approved for a student loan for the same program/course as applied for on the Skills Investment Bursary application.

 Assured Income Support for the Severely Handicapped (AISH) benefit recipients are considered to be financially eligible without further review of their financial circumstances.

-To be eligible for funding under the SIB, an individual (and their spouse/partner):
+To be eligible for funding under the Skills Investment Bursary, an individual (and their spouse/partner) must not have combined incomes that exceed the yearly income threshold level (see below):

 Household Unit Size